 When Sadhil came to the Taabar shelter, his body was scarred and his face was swollen.
 He desperately needed food and medicines.

-Ten-year-old Sadhil lives in Bihar, one of India’s poorest states.
+Ten-year-old Sadhil originally hails from Bihar, one of India’s poorest states.
 42% of Bihar’s population exist below the poverty line and it has among the highest illiteracy rates in the country.

 Sadhil’s mother died when he was in year 5 at school, and his stepfather sent Sahil to live with his elder sister and her husband in a nearby village.
 They struggled to afford enough food.

 One day, a local man told Sadhil’s sister and brother-in-law that there could be an opportunity for Sadhil to get work in the city.
 After a lot of discussions, he eventually persuaded them to let Sadhil go with him to Jaipur for a job in a workshop, making bangles.

 Once in Jaipur, the man’s behaviour changed.
 He drank heavily every day and hit Sadhil with whatever came to hand - including an iron rod.